odelljl/firefoo-import-cli/ReadMe.md

 # FireFoo CLI Import

-This utility imports data exported from FireFoo in it's JSONL format.
+This utility imports data exported from the FireFoo desktop tool in its JSONL format.

 ## Newline-Separated JSONL File Imports